Senzing/postgresql-performance/README.md

 ALTER TABLE DSRC_RECORD SET ( fillfactor = 50 );
 ```

-NOTE: That if you have partitioned tables, this much be done on each partition.
+NOTE: If you have partitioned tables, this must be done on each partition.

 ## Memory issues
-When trying 450M records in the heavily partitioned schema, I found postgresql triggering the Linux OOM killer around 300M records.
+When trying 450M records in the heavily partitioned schema, I found Postgresql triggering the Linux OOM killer around 300M records.
 This would happen repeatedly but made no sense as this dedicated DB server has 1.5TB RAM and 100GB of shared_buffers.
 In doing some reviews, it appears that the kernel overcommit settings/algorithms just aren't good for this.
 Oddly, the issue did not occur with lesser partitioning with the exact same data.

 Setting these kernel parameters resolved the issue: